CogitatorTech/infera/docs/README.md

 -- Predict using literal feature values select infera_predict('my_model', 1.0, 2.5, 3.0) as prediction;

+-- Predict using DECIMAL feature values (cast automatically) select infera_predict('my_model', DECIMAL '1.0', DECIMAL '2.0', DECIMAL '3.0') as prediction;

 -- Predict using columns from a table select id,
        infera_predict('my_model', feature1, feature2, feature3) as prediction
 from features_table;

 -- Get multiple outputs as a JSON array.
--- This is a useful models that return multiple outputs per prediction (like a non-binary classifier) select infera_predict_multi('multi_output_model', 1.0, 2.0);
+-- This is useful for models that return multiple outputs per prediction. select infera_predict_multi('multi_output_model', 1.0, 2.0);
+-- Output: [0.85, 0.12, 0.03]

+-- Get multiple outputs as a typed list of floats (no JSON parsing) select infera_predict_multi_list('multi_output_model', 1.0, 2.0);
 -- Output: [0.85, 0.12, 0.03]

 -- Predict using raw BLOB data (like tensor data)